Joya de Cerén: Structure 10

 Structure 10 is a multi-roomed structure with many corridors.
 Archaeologists interpret Structure 10 as being used for community festivals in the Classic Maya period, based on features associated with ceremonial activities.
 Inside Structure 10 was a north corridor for food preparation, while the east corridor stored several vessels.
 For instance, decorated vessels and a red painted deer and twine headdress was recovered in Structure 10, which has been interpreted by archaeologists as connected with fertility and harvest rituals.
 Vessels filled with achiote seeds, found in associated with ceremonial objects suggest that the eruption may have interrupted a ceremony.
-Additionally, archaeologists propose that a north corridor for used for food preparation, while the east corridor may have been used for storage.
+Additionally, archaeologists propose that a north corridor was used for food preparation, while the east corridor may have been used for storage.

 Structure 12

 Structure 12 is located 5 meters away from Structure 10 and was defined by a doorway and two lattice windows that directed and restricted traffic inside the structure.
 Similarly to Structure 10, archaeologists believe Structure 12 was also associated with the performance of religious activities.
-The storage of miscellaneous female-associated artifacts discovered in the niche of an earthen bench may have been a part of a woman’s supernatural tool kit.
+The storage of miscellaneous female-associated artifacts discovered in the niche of an earthen bench may have been a part of a woman's supernatural tool kit.
 The tool kit of ceramic figurines, shell fragments, beans, and antlers has led scholars to infer the building was for the diviner to hold divinatory activities in the back rooms and through a window of the west room.